ryanheise/audio_service/README.md

 If you'd like to help with any missing features, please join us on the [GitHub issues page](https://github.com/ryanheise/audio_service/issues).

-## Early access to the upcoming 0.18.0 release
+## Preview the upcoming 0.18.0 release

 A new version of audio_service is around the corner.
 This version removes the need for a background isolate, allowing simpler communication between your UI and audio logic, and greater compatibility with plugins that don't support multiple isolates.

-If you are interested to help with testing or providing feedback, more information is available on the 0.18.0 [README](https://github.com/ryanheise/audio_service/tree/one-isolate).
+If you are interested to help with testing or providing feedback, you can upgrade by following the instructions in the [Migration Guide](https://github.com/ryanheise/audio_service/wiki/Migration-Guide#0180-preview).

-## Migrating to 0.14.0

-Audio focus, interruptions (e.g. phone calls), mixing, ducking and the configuration of your app's audio category and attributes, are now handled by the [audio_session](https://pub.dev/packages/audio_session) package.
-Read the [Migration Guide](https://github.com/ryanheise/audio_service/wiki/Migration-Guide#0140) for details.

 ## Can I make use of other plugins within the background audio task?